h01ger/piuparts/README.txt

 === User setup

 A piupartss and a piupartsm user is need.
 Both are members of the group piuparts and /org/piuparts.debian.org is 774 piupartss.piuparts.
-Both user have some files in $HOME which are kept in svn, including hidden files.
+Both user have some files in $HOME which are kept in git, including hidden files.

 Create an SSH keypair for piupartss and put it into ~/.ssh/authorized_keys of the piupartsm user, so the piupartss can login with ssh to localhost as piupartsm.